+The tax is a political issue; it has and will continue to change on a regular basis.
 As early as 1797, the Federal government experimented with a number of transfer taxes before settling on the estate tax system in 1916.
 This tax system, which has evolved into the Unified Transfer Tax, currently consists of three components: the estate tax, the gift tax, and the generations skipping transfer tax.
 This tax represents the only wealth tax levied by the Federal government.
 The estate tax, enacted in 1916, was chosen over an inheritance tax because it is relatively simpler to administer!
 At the time of its enactment, it applied to the wealth of decedents with estates in excess of \$50,000, with a maximum tax rate of 10 percent.
-Over the years, the tax underwent numerous changes, including 1976, 1981, 1997, 2001 and 2013.
-The levy applies to taxable estates in excess of \$5,490,000 (for 2018, increasing over time) with a maximum tax rate of 55 percent.
+Over the years, the tax underwent numerous changes, notably in 1976, 1981, 1997, and 2001.
+If an asset is left to a spouse or a charity the tax usually does not apply.
+In addition, up to a certain amount varying year by year, amounting to \$5,250,000 for estates of persons dying in 2013 and \$5,340,000 for estates of persons dying in 2014 can be given by an individual, before and/or upon their death, without incurring federal gift or estate taxes.